Ricci pinched compact submanifolds in spheres: Examples

 and any $\theta\in(0,\pi/2)$.
 Thus, if $g$ is odd, all of the multiplicities must be equal, and if $g$ is even, there are at most two distinct multiplicities.
 Moreover, the one-parameter family of of isoparametric hypersurfaces contains a unique one that is minimal.

 M\"{u}nzner’s calculation proved further that the focal submanifolds must be minimal submanifolds of $\Sf^{n+1}$, as Nomizu \cite{N} had shown by a different proof, and that Cartan’s identity is equivalent to the minimality of the focal submanifolds.
-In fact, the pair of focal submanifolds are not only minimal but austere.

 If $\cot t$ is not a principal curvature of $f$, then the hypersurface $f_t$ is also isoparametric with the $g$ distinct principal curvatures $\cot(\theta_i-t)$ for $i=1,\dots,g$.
 If $t=\theta_k\,{\rm {mod}\,}\pi$ then the map $f_t$ is constant along each leaf of the $m_k$-dimensional principal foliation $T_k$, and the image of $f_t$ is a smooth focal submanifold of $f$ of codimension $m_k +1$ in $\Sf^{n+1}$.
 Then all of the hypersurfaces $f_t$ in a family of parallel isoparametric hypersurfaces have the same focal submanifolds.